brct-james/apricate-docs/docs/guides/Alpha Quickstart.md

 - - - You should also have 16 Spectral Grass Seeds, 8 Cabbage Seeds, and 4 Potato Chunks.

-- Let's check the plant dictionary to see what the growth requirements are for these seeds: `GET: /api/plants/spectral_grass`
+- Let's check the plant dictionary to see what the growth requirements are for these seeds: `GET: /api/plants/spectral_grass` (note: "Spectral Grass", "spEcTRal_gRAss" are also valid)

 - - The most important part of the plant dictionary entry here is the `growth_stages` array.